shalestorm/barter-buddy/README.md

 - Users will be able to specify availability (stretch?).
 - Users will be able to reset password (stretch).
 - Users will be able to filter others based on proximity, or choose online-only communication (stretch).
-- App will be hosted on a website and deployed so it is fully functional
+- App will be hosted on a website and deployed so it is fully functional (stretch)
+- App will have a 404 Error page

 # Trello and commits link/s